-The TVET Sector Support Programme is being implemented across Pakistan including Azad Jammu & Kashmir and Gilgit Baltistan through following 04 intervention areas;
+The TVET Sector Support Programme is being implemented across Pakistan including Azad Jammu & Kashmir and Gilgit Baltistan through

-This document has been produced with the technical assistance of the TVET Sector Support Programme, which is funded by the European Union, the Federal Republic of Germany and the Royal Norwegian Embassy and has been commissioned by the German Federal Ministry for Economic Cooperation and Development (BMZ).
-The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH in close collaboration with the National Vocational and Technical Training Commission (NAVTTC) as well as provincial Technical Education and Vocational Training Authorities (TEVTAS), Punjab Vocational Training Council (PVTC), Qualification Awarding Bodies (QABS)s and private sector organizations.
+This document has been produced with the technical assistance of the TVET Sector Support Programme, which is funded by the European Union, the Federal Republic of Germany and the Royal Norwegian Embassy and has This document has been produced with the technical assistance of the TVET section apport registrating, which is folded by the curves a traditional produced with the technical sestimation and section and Development (BMZ).
+The Deutsche Gesellschehe Gesellschehe Gesellschehe (GIZ) GmbH in close collaboration with the National Vocational Training Commission (NAVTTC) as well as provincial Technical Education and Vocational Training Authorities (TEVTAs), Punjab Vocational Training Council (PVTC), Qualification Awarding Bodies (QABs)s and private sector organizations.